CZ-NIC/fred-docs/Features/General/Whois.rst

 The web version supports hyperlinked and more detailed results.
 There is even a possibility to enable CAPTCHA protection against robots.

-Both versions contain the security feature of hiding personal data of contacts.
+Both versions contain the security feature of hiding personal information of contacts.

 Additionally, the FRED contains a prototype implementation of the RDAP protocol which allows client applications to obtain results in a more recent,